Carbon-Labs/whitepapers/avatar.md

 **AVATARS are both user and site specific.**
 To maintain anonymity as much as possible, your AVATAR always presents the same AVATAR ID to the same client, but an entirely different one to every other client.
 There is no way for cross-site coupling of AVATAR IDs.

-## What is the KIWI token? <a name="what-is-kiwi-token"></a>
+## What is the CARBON token? <a name="what-is-carbon-token"></a>
-The KIWI is a utility token, rather than a security.
-The KIWI will be used as the preferred payment method in exchange of all products, services and tools being developed by [Liberation Online](#liberation-online) as well as a growing number of other businesses.
+CARBON is a utility token, rather than a security.
+CARBON will be used as the preferred payment method in exchange of all products, services and tools being developed by [Genesys Labs](#genesys-labs) as well as a growing number of other businesses.

-The KIWI is an open source mineable ERC20 / ERC918 token that anyone can mine, buy and sell.

-For more information, please visit http://thekiwi.online
+For more information, please visit http://carbontoken.info

-#### The KIWI Token in AVATAR
+#### CARBON Token in AVATAR
-The KIWI will be the preferred cryptocurrency that powers AVATAR.
-Companies that wish to utilise AVATAR in their own website and apps will need to utilise KIWI to do so.
+CARBON will be the preferred cryptocurrency that powers AVATAR.
+Companies that wish to utilise AVATAR in their own website and apps will need to utilise CARBON to do so.

 ## The AVATAR Token <a name="what-is-avatar-token"></a>